Desirae Krawczyk: Career

-2018: Maiden WTA Tour doubles title and major debut
+2018–2019: WTA Tour doubles title and major debut

-In July 2018, she won her maiden WTA Tour doubles title at the Swiss Open, partnering with Chilean Alexa Guarachi.
+In April 2018, Krawczyk made her first WTA Tour doubles final at Monterrey, partnering Giuliana Olmos.
+She won her maiden WTA Tour doubles title at the Swiss Open that July, partnering Alexa Guarachi.

+She made her major debut at the 2018 US Open, winning a match alongside Monique Adamczak.
+In June 2019, she won her second tour title at Nottingham, partnerning Olmos.

 2020: First major doubles final

-She reached her first major final at the French Open women's doubles event, partnering Alexa Guarachi, and finished runner-up.
+Krawczyk won her third and fourth titles at Acapulco (partnering Giuliana Olmos) and Istanbul (partnering Alexa Guarachi).
+She reached her first major final at the French Open women's doubles event, partnering Guarachi.
+The pair finished runners up to Tímea Babos and Kristina Mladenovic.
+Krawczyk finished the year ranked No. 25.

-2021: Three major mixed doubles titles
+2021: Three major mixed doubles titles, WTA Finals debut

+Partnering Joe Salisbury in mixed doubles, Krawczyk reached the semifinals of the Australian Open.

-Krawczyk won the mixed-doubles titles at the French Open (her first Grand Slam title), partnering Joe Salisbury, and at Wimbledon, partnering with Neal Skupski.
+Alongside Salisbury, Krawczyk won the mixed doubles title at the French Open, her first major title.
+The pair defeated Elena Vesnina and Aslan Karatsev in the final.

+Partnering Neal Skupski, Krawczyk won a second major title in mixed doubles at Wimbledon, defeating Salisbury and Harriet Dart in the final.

 Seeded second, she reached her third mixed-doubles final at the US Open, again with Salisbury.
 They won the title, defeating Giuliana Olmos and Marcelo Arevalo in straight sets.
-She became the first player to win three Grand Slam mixed-doubles titles in a year, since Martina Hingis and Leander Paes in 2015.
+She became the first player to win three Grand Slam mixed-doubles titles in a year since Martina Hingis and Leander Paes in 2015.
+At the same event, she reached the semifinals of women's doubles with Alexa Guarachi, where the pair lost to eventual champions Samantha Stosur and Zhang Shuai.

+Guarachi and Krawczyk made their debuts at the WTA Finals, having won two titles at Adelaide and Strasbourg.
+They were eliminated in the group stage after winning one match.
+Krawczyk finished the year ranked No. 17.

-2022: Wimbledon mixed-doubles title, doubles semifinal & top 10 debut
+2022: Wimbledon mixed-doubles title, doubles top 10 debut

+Krawczyk won her eighth doubles title at Stuttgart, partnering Demi Schuurs.
 At the Madrid Open, she reached her first WTA 1000 doubles final.
-Partnering with Demi Schuurs, she lost to Giuliana Olmos and Gabriela Dabrowski.
+Partnering Schuurs, she lost to Giuliana Olmos and Gabriela Dabrowski.

 At the Wimbledon Championships, she won her second consecutive title at this major in mixed doubles, partnering again with Neal Skupski, and fourth title overall.
 At the same tournament, partnering Danielle Collins, she reached the semifinals for the third time at a major in doubles in her career.
 She made her top 10 debut in the doubles rankings on July 11, 2022.

+Krawczyk and Schuurs reached the quarterfinals at the US Open, where they lost to Caty McNally and Taylor Townsend.

 In October, she qualified for her second consecutive WTA Finals with Schuurs.
-The pair reached the semifinals, making it the third time for Schuurs.
+The pair reached the semifinals, where they lost to eventual champions Veronika Kudermetova and Elise Mertens.
+Krawczyk finished the year ranked No. 16.